 Every year, millions of Muslims from all over the world make a pilgrimage to Touba, to worship at the mosque and honor the memory of Sheikh Amadou Bamba.

-Vasarhelyi (who also directed the acclaimed documentary Youssou N’Dour: I Bring What I Love) tells that particular story with Touba.
+Vasarhelyi (who also directed the acclaimed documentary Youssou N’Dour: I Bring What I Love

 The film premiered on Saturday at SXSW, screened again yesterday, Sunday, and will screen one last time this Saturday, the 16th, at the Stateside Theatre, at 1:30pm.